-Consult a counselor to help rid yourself of your bad attitude.
-Simply click here to find one now.
+Speak to an accredited and experienced therapist to help rid yourself of your bad attitude.
+Simply click here to connect with one via BetterHelp.com.

 Nothing destroys happiness faster than a bad attitude.
 A person with a bad attitude can find the gray cloud to every silver lining and a problem for every solution.

 It’s a real problem for the person with a bad attitude because bitterness and cynicism become a self-fulfilling prophecy.

 For example, Jack is angry at the world and feels like no one cares about him because people keep leaving him.
 But what Jack doesn’t realize is that his perpetual anger and negativity form a wall that keeps positive, optimistic people away.
 Emotionally and mentally healthy people don’t want to hang around people like Jack for an extended period because it is emotionally draining.
 Thus, Jack ends up driving away the kind of people he really needs to be around.

 But Jack needs help!
 Shouldn’t someone help him?
 Certainly, assuming Jack wants to be helped, assuming Jack will accept help and put in the work to change that perspective.
 But until Jack wants to help himself, there’s really nothing that anyone else can do for him.
 Jack has to fix his own bad attitude.

 But how do you know if you have a bad attitude?
 Well, here are some common signs.

 1. You have unreasonable expectations.